-Each year, the Ministry of Employment and the Economy produces a working life barometer, which describes the state of working life at Finnish workplaces.
+Each year, the Ministry of Economic Affairs and Employment produces a working life barometer, which describes the state of working life at Finnish workplaces.
 In the barometer, employees give their views of their work and the results are based on interviews in which employees are asked questions about

 - organisation of work

 - work related learning and autonomy

 Preliminary data is published at the start of the year and the final report in the autumn.

 Research-based information is needed for decision-making